-Professor and Associate Head of Graduate Studies, Mechanical Aerospace and Nuclear Engineering
+Professor and Associate Department Head for Graduate Affairs, Mechanical Aerospace and Nuclear Engineering

 Dr. Theodorian (Theo) Borca-Tasciuc has started his academic career in 2001 at Rensselaer Polytechnic Institute and since 2013 he is a full professor.
 He is the director of the Nanoscale Thermophysics and Energy Conversion Laboratory (NanoTEC) on the Rensselaer campus.
 He received the NSF CAREER award (2004), School of Engineering Outstanding Team award (2013), is an associate editor for the Journal of Nanomaterials, a member of the ASME’s K8 committee on Fundamentals of Heat Transfer, an invited member of the nascent ASME's K-9 committee on Nanoscale Thermal Transport, and on the international advisory board of CIMTEC conferences.
 He has organized and chaired multiple symposia and sessions on nanoscale thermal transport and energy conversion with ASME and MRS.

-Since January 2015, Dr. T. Borca-Tasciuc serves as the Associate Head of Graduate Studies and the Mechanical Engineering Program Director for the MANE Dept.
+Since January 2015, Dr. T. Borca-Tasciuc serves as the Associate Department Head for Graduate Affairs and the Mechanical Engineering Program Director for the MANE Dept.

 As of Dec.
 2016 Dr. T. Borca-Tasciuc graduated (as main advisor or co-advisor) 16 PhD students and 23 Master students.
 He authored >85 journal articles with >3600 citations, and h-index of 31.